buggyrace/buggy-race-about/docs/races/uploading-results.md

 # Uploading race results

-{: .todo}
-This isn't ready yet: the documentation is still being written.

 When you've run a race, the output of the process is a new race file.
-This now contains the results, and an event-by-event log (that the race replaying can animate).
+This file is the same as before the race, except it now contains the results, and an event-by-event log (that the race replayer can animate).

-## Uploading the results (and diqualifications)
+## Uploading the results (and disqualifications)

 {: .navigation}
 **Admin** → **Races** → Race: **Upload results**